reshmabidikar/slate/source/includes/_subscription.md

 None.

-**Returns**
+**Response**

-Returns a list of subscription audit logs with history.
+If successful, returns a status code of 200 and a list of audit logs.

 ### Retrieve subscription event audit logs with history by subscription event id

+Retrieve a list of audit log records showing events that occurred involving changes to the subscription, based on a subscription event id.
+History information (a copy of the full subscription object) is included with each record.
+The id of a subscription event comes from the [timeline api](#account-retrieve-account-timeline).

 **HTTP Request**

 `GET http://127.0.0.1:8080/1.0/kb/subscriptions/events/{subscriptionEventId}/auditLogsWithHistory`

-The id of subscription event is the one comes from the [timeline api](#account-retrieve-account-timeline).

 > Example Request: